fncokg/pandoc-tex-numbering/README.md

 For the section numbering, you can customize the format of the section numbering added at the beginning of the section titles and used in the references.
 The following metadata are used.
 For more details, see the [Details of Sections](#sections) section.
 - `section-format-source-1`, `section-format-source-2`,...: The format of the section numbering at each level.
 Default is `"{h1}"`, `"{h1}.{h2}"` etc.
 - `section-format-ref-1`, `section-format-ref-2`,...: The format of the section numbering used in the references. **If set, this will override the `section-prefix` metadata**.
 Default is `"{h1}"`, `"{h1}.{h2}"`, etc. combined with the `section-prefix` and `prefix-space` metadata.
-- `non-arabic_numbers`: Whether to use non-arabic numbers for the section numbering.
-Default is `false`.
-If set to `true`, all non arabic section fields are also supported, and in this case, **the `lang_num.py` file must also be included in the same directory as the filter.**

 ### Subfigure Support
 You can use the `subcaption` package to create subfigures.
 The filter will automatically number the subfigures.
 You can customize the subfigure numbering by setting the following metadata: